glogiotatidis/braingames/README.md

 ## Application Development

-You'll need Python 3, virtualenv and sqlite3.
+You'll need Python 3, virtualenv and sqlite3:

  1. Setup virtualenv
  2. Install packages from `requirements.txt`
  3. Configure app by copying and optionally editing `.env-example` to `.env`.
+ 4. Develop!

+Alternatively you can use [Docker](http://docker.com/):

+ 1. pip install docker-compose
+ 2. Configure app by copying and optionally editing `.env-example` to `.env`.
+ 3. docker-compose up
  4. Develop!

 ## Deployment